This Week on the Guitar Blog...

 I have hundreds of lessons here on my Blog site...
 Many have FREE MP3 Jam Tracks as well as PDF Lesson Handouts.
 Use the Search Box (up in the top right navigation menu) to find video lessons & blogs.
 My most recent guitar lesson videos are below...
 Enjoy and please consider a donation to help support this Guitar Blog & the Creative Guitar Studio online lesson projects.

-This lesson will focus upon how to apply the, "Dim.7," and "Mi7(b5)" chords, along with extended and altered chords to create chromatic passing chord harmony.
+Exercises that will help with getting a better grasp of chord tones and their relationships to different chord types.
+Studies include, "Chord Tone Relationships," "Pedal Tones," and how to apply "Chromatic Bass-Tone Movements" within progressions.
 Watch the video lesson to find out more, and Download the FREE MP3 JamTrack and PDF lesson handout for the practice examples.

 Q: Hi Andrew...